1.35.6 Property and Equipment Accounting

 1. CFO and Deputy CFO

-3. Director, Financial Reporting office
+3. Director, Financial Reporting and Analysis Office

 4. Chief, Facilities Management and Security Services (FMSS)